ednilsonlomazi/seqreppy/README.md

 * Voss
 * Zcurve

+if you wanna numerical representations details, you can read [a short summary here](numerical_representations_summary.pdf)

 If you need some graphical visualisation, bellow is some methods you can use additionally to the core functionalities written above: